In this post, we talk about word counts and answer the question: How long should your novel be?

 3. Science Fiction and Fantasy

-Agents and publishers in this genre want books that fall into the higher word-count end of adult fiction.
-Most agree that 100 000 words is the ideal manuscript size for a first-time submission.
+Agents and publishers in the science fiction and fantasy genres want books that fall into the higher word-count end of adult fiction.
+Most agree that they would consider a manuscript up to 100 000 words for a first-time submission.

-The higher-word count exceptions they publish are usually books written by authors who already have an established track record of sales with shorter books, for example books by George R.R.
+The higher-word count exceptions they publish are usually books written by authors who have an established track record of sales, which started with shorter books.
+Examples include books by George R.R.
 Martin (one of Martin’s first books, Dying of the Light is only 288 pages long) and Stephen King (Carrie, published in 1974 is only 199 pages long).

 4. Young Adult Fiction